About The cpearson.com Web Site

 The web site has gone through several design iterations over the years.
 At present

-(October, 2008), I am in the midst of the largest reconfiguration so far.
+(September, 2012), I am concluding the largest reconfiguration so far.
 The entire

 site is being converted from crude and simple HTML (not well formed, just